zach-king/oink/README.md

 __Reports__

-TODO

 - `rep <account> <file> [format]` - Generate a report in the specified format, and save it to a file.
-Should support formats TXT, CSV, and PDF.
+Currently only supports TXT.
+Formats CSV, HTML, and PDF coming very soon.

 ## TODO